-Fixed and the off-peak pricing
+Fixed price and variable off-peak prices

-The fixed and variable off-peak prices are set to recover distribution costs allocated to this customer group.
+The fixed price recovers a portion of Powerco's distribution costs, and excludes any transmission charges, while the variable off-peak prices include a small portion of transmission charges.
 The fixed price does not fully recover fixed distribution costs due to the Low Fixed Charge Regulations, so the variable price is higher to compensate.